negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 in what it is doing and how it is interacting with the Keras module helper that we just presented above.
 To make the creation of modules less verbose, we introduce a few additional functions.
-For example, it is typical that we are often dealing with single input and single output modules, so we have defined the following function.
+For example, it is typical that we are often dealing with single-input and single-output modules, so we have defined the following function.

 .. code:: python